Jaavid25/DataPipeline/README.md

    * Python 3.8

 # Setup Instructions:
-  ## Note: Visual studio build tools should be installed in Windows. python3-dev need to be installed in Ubuntu, can be installed by executing the following command.
+  ## Note: python3-dev need to be installed in Ubuntu, can be installed by executing the following command.
    ```
    sudo apt install python3-dev